micmejia/bible-dump/NKJV/Leviticus/Lev 11.md

 He who eats of its carcass shall wash his clothes and be unclean until evening.
 He also who carries its carcass shall wash his clothes and be unclean until evening.

 ###### 41
-'And every creeping thing that creeps on the earth _shall be_ [^h]an abomination.
+'And every creeping thing that creeps on the earth _shall be_ an abomination.
 It shall not be eaten.

 ###### 42
 Whatever crawls on its belly, whatever goes on _all_ fours, or whatever has many feet among all creeping things that creep on the earth--these you shall not eat, for they _are_ an abomination.

 ###### 43
-You shall not make [^i]yourselves [^j]abominable with any creeping thing that creeps; nor shall you make yourselves unclean with them, lest you be defiled by them.
+You shall not make yourselves abominable with any creeping thing that creeps; nor shall you make yourselves unclean with them, lest you be defiled by them.

 ###### 44
 For I _am_ the Lord your God.
 You shall therefore consecrate yourselves, and you shall be holy; for I _am_ holy.
 Neither shall you defile yourselves with any creeping thing that creeps on the earth.